uduonosi/news-aggregator/REVIEW.md

 All required features—dark mode, error handling, bookmarks, responsive header, search, and secure API key usage—are implemented and tested.
 Edge cases and error states are handled gracefully.

 **Bonus points for additional features or exceptional optimizations:**
-The project includes a test-only Babel config for optimal build speed, detailed error UI, and a clean, extensible architecture.
+The project includes a fully functional dark mode and a feature to bookmark articles.
+This state is also persisted through localStorage.
 The codebase is ready for further enhancements and scaling.